Skip to content

 Before flashing the image, we need first to put the board in recovery mode.

-Booting the Xavier in Recovery mode
+Booting the Nvidia Jetson board in Recovery mode

 With the Nvidia Jetson Xavier AGX: